 These newsfeed updates open up the floor for ad hoc feedback and encourage employees to become emotionally invested in all areas of the business.
 You may get an out-of-the-blue comment from someone with expertise or connections you didn’t even know they had.
 It could be that John from Accounts is actually a pro-surfer and can give you all the knowledge you need for your next ad campaign, or maybe Michelle from Sales is related to the CEO of a company you’re trying to pitch.

-Find the person who provided the feedback through the organisational chart and hop on a quick video call with them to discuss how they can help you – all directly through your ESN.
+Find the person who provided the feedback through the organizational chart and hop on a quick video call with them to discuss how they can help you – all directly through your ESN.

 A Covert Way to Get Feedback from That Shy Person